wikimedia/wmfdata-python/README.md

-`wmfdata` is an Python package for analyzing Wikimedia data on the [non-public](https://wikitech.wikimedia.org/wiki/Analytics/Data_access#Production_access) [Simple Wikimedia Analytics Platform](https://wikitech.wikimedia.org/wiki/SWAP).
+`wmfdata` is an Python package for analyzing Wikimedia data on Wikimedia's [non-public](https://wikitech.wikimedia.org/wiki/Analytics/Data_access#Production_access) [analytics clients](https://wikitech.wikimedia.org/wiki/Analytics/Systems/Clients).
 It is maintained by the [Wikimedia Foundation Product Analytics team](https://www.mediawiki.org/wiki/Product_Analytics).

 ## Features
 wmfdata's most popular feature is SQL data access.
 The `hive.run`, `spark.run`, and `mariadb.run` functions allow you to run commands against these different data sources and receive the results as a Pandas dataframe in one line of code.